Red-Rock-Robotics-3006/Documentation/FRC2024/Denver goals.md

 - loctite everything😭
 - new parts storage?
 - restock dewalt boxes
 - create a tool battery charging setup that's portable
+- have people at Utah scout how people organize their pits and try to learn from their systems of organization
+- better tabletop for t-slot benches
 -